anthonymashford/ANF/PoC/anf-poc-planner.md

 - Provide recommendations and insights based on the results.
 - Create a comprehensive report that includes the objectives, methodology, results, and conclusions of the PoC.

-## Azure NetApp Files Solutions Architects:
+## Azure NetApp Files Solutions Architectures:
 <p id="Architectures"></p>

 Below is a link to the Azure NetApp Files Solution Architectures page.
 This page contains a list of solution architectures that have been tested and validated by the Azure NetApp Files team.
 These architectures can be used as a reference for your PoC.